joomla/joomla-cms/tests/System/README.md

    1. `composer install`
    2. `npm ci`
 3. Copy the cypress.config.dist.js to cypress.config.js in the root of the joomla folder
-4. Adapt the env variables in the file cypress.config.js, they need to point to a database server where joomla can be installed
+4. Adjust the baseUrl and adapt the env variables in the file cypress.config.js, they need to point to a database server where joomla can be installed
 5. Ensure the system has all the required dependencies according to the Cypress [documentation](https://docs.cypress.io/guides/getting-started/installing-cypress)
 6. Run the command `npm run cypress:install`